(Rewritten March 19, 2015)

 Section 4.1.
 The officers of the Corporation shall be as defined in Section 3.2.
 One person may not hold more than one position.

 Section 4.2.
-The officers of the Corporation shall be elected annually by the Board of Directors at the annual meeting.
-Each officer shall hold office until a successor shall have been elected and qualified.
+The board members of the Corporation shall be elected annually by the homeowners at the annual meeting.
+Each officer shall hold office until the end of elected board member term.

 Section 4.3.
 President.
 The President shall preside at all meetings of the Board of Directors.
 The President, or any proper officer of the Corporation authorized by the Board of Directors may sign any deeds, mortgages, bonds, contracts, or other instruments.
 The President shall perform all duties as may be prescribed by the Board of Directors from time to time.